Academic Affairs Committee

 E. Submittal Requirements

-For each curricular change proposal, the Academic Affairs Committee requires the original Academic Affairs Course Change Proposal Form (carrying all of the original prerequisite signatures) plus 12 copies.
+For each curricular change proposal, the Academic Affairs Committee requires the original Academic Affairs Course Change Proposal Form (carrying all of the original prerequisite signatures).
 In addition, a copy of a sample course syllabus including a grade scale, course objectives, etc. must be included.
 Please note that the Graduate Council requires additional documentation for courses to be considered for graduate credit; check with the Graduate Studies office to obtain those requirements.
 The Senate Academic Affairs Committee will not consider graduate credit courses until the Graduate Council has approved them.
 Courses for credit in education, outside the School of Education, also require prior approval from the School of Education.

 Please contact your college representative on the Academic Affairs Committee for further information or advice.